-Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Im oact OVERALL Technological, in the Town of Occurrence Human Essential Property RISK Human See also Appendix A. Critical Community and in 10 Years Injury Services or Damage (1-16) Hazard Facility Vulnerability Assessment (CCFVA) Impact Infrastructure or Categories Impact Economic ★ The Town's local Point of Dispensing (POD) is impact the Bow POD satellite located at the Bow High School Allenstown is a member of the Canital Area Public Health Network The many forests, conservation areas agriculture wooded areas and ponds can support ticks (Tick-horne) hosting bacterial diseases (Ivme Anaplasmosis Leptospirosis more) and mosquitos (Arboviral) can host many bacteria (West Nile, FFF, Equine Infectious Anemia, etc) which transmit diseases.
+Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Imp oact OVERALL Technological, of Occurrence RISK Human See also Appendix A. Critical Community and in 10 Years Injury (1-16) Hazard Facility Vulnerability Assessment (CCFVA) Impact Infrastructure Categories Economic The Terror le level Beint of Dispension (DOD) is Impact → The Town's local Point of Dispensing (POD) is the Pour POD setablish legated at the Pour Ligh the Bow POD satellite located at the Bow High School.
+Allenstown is a member of the Capital Area Public Health Network. → The many forests, conservation areas, agriculture, wooded areas, and ponds can support ticks (Tick-borne) hosting bacterial diseases (Lyme, Anaplasmosis, Leptospirosis, more) and mosquitos (Arboviral) can host many bacteria (West Nile, EEE, Equine Infectious Anemia, etc) which transmit diseases.
 The Bear Brook State Park and trail systems attract people, which can also enable disease transmission.
-Lyme disease rates are increasing according to NH Health WISDOM, with no indication of decline.
-Waters and beaches susceptible to high bacteria counts in the summer include banks of the Suncook River and Merrimack River, and any of the Ponds used as beaches.
-Ponds especially are prone to high cyanobacteria (blue-green algae) counts that are harmful to people, or host e. coli counts from people or wildlife. + Wheelabrator in Penacook and the Merrimack Power Station are considered some of the largest sources of local air pollution, as is the vehicular traffic of I-89.
+Lyme disease rates are increasing according to NH Health WISDOM, with no indication of decline. ♦ Waters and beaches susceptible to high bacteria counts in the summer include banks of the Suncook River and Merrimack River, and any of the Ponds used as beaches.
+Ponds especially are prone to high cyanobacteria (blue-green algae) counts that are harmful to people, or host e. coli counts from people or wildlife. ♦ Wheelabrator in Penacook and the Merrimack Power Station are considered some of the largest sources of local air pollution, as is the vehicular traffic of I-89.
 Air pollution regularly reaches the Central NH region from Canada or the US Midwest.
-RIVER + Entire Town, Floodplains of the Suncook River 3 1 1 1 3.0 HAZARDS and Merrimack River LOW lce Jams, River.
+RIVER → Entire Town, Floodplains of the Suncook River 3 1 1 1 3.0 HAZARDS and Merrimack River LOW Ice Jams, River .
 Major watercourses include the Suncook Scouring, River and Merrimack River, Catamount Brook, Erosion, Little Bear Brook, Boat Meadow Brook, Bear Channel Brook, and Pease Brook.
-Movement or Major waterbodies include Iris Pond (commonly Debris and mistakenly referred to as Iris Pond) in the NO Event(s) Downtown, Bear Hill Pond, Catamount Pond, Hall Within Last 5 Mountain Pond, Smiths Pond, and Hayes Marsh.
-Years Because of the high volumes and swift moving Rivers, bank erosion, scouring and channel movement are hazards of potential concern.
-Erosion of banks continues on along locations of the Suncook River (see Map 5 Fluvial Geomorphic Location series). the jams could endanger the dams and nearby racilities and have the potential to recur.
-Areas currently susceptible include the US 3 bridge, IVIAIN Street Bridge, NH 28 double decker bridge. travelers itravelers.
+Major waterbodies include Iris Pond (commonly Debris and mistakenly referred to as Iris Pond) in the Downtown, Bear Hill Pond, Catamount Pond, Hall Mountain Pond, Smiths Pond, and Hayes Marsh.
+Years Because of the high volumes and swift moving Rivers, bank erosion, scouring and channel movement are hazards of potential concern. → Erosion of banks continues on along locations of the Suncook River (see Map 5 Fluvial Geomorphic Location series). ★ Ice jams could endanger the dams and nearby facilities and have the potential to recur.
+Areas currently susceptible include the US 3 bridge, Main Street Bridge, NH 28 double decker bridge.
+These ice jams can endanger the bridges and travelers.
+1 l .